vvo/iron-session/README.md

 # next-iron-session [![GitHub license](https://img.shields.io/github/license/vvo/next-iron-session?style=flat)](https://github.com/vvo/next-iron-session/blob/master/LICENSE) ![Tests](https://github.com/vvo/next-iron-session/workflows/Tests/badge.svg) [![codecov](https://codecov.io/gh/vvo/next-iron-session/branch/master/graph/badge.svg)](https://codecov.io/gh/vvo/next-iron-session) ![npm](https://img.shields.io/npm/v/next-iron-session)

+_🛠 stateless sessions for Next.js using signed and encrypted cookies_

+---

 **This [Next.js](https://nextjs.org/) backend utility** allows you to create a session to then be stored in browser cookies via a signed and encrypted seal.
 This provides client sessions that are ⚒️ iron-strong.

 The seal stored on the client contains the session data, not your server, making it a "stateless" session from the server point of view.
 This is a different take than [next-session](https://github.com/hoangvvo/next-session/) where the cookie contains a session ID to then be used to identity data on the server-side.